 Green Rice

 Green rice is more commonly known as ‘Bamboo Rice’.
-As the name suggests, this rice is derived from bamboo, or more aptly it is actually a seed that is obtained from a flowering bamboo shoot that is towards the end of its lifespan.
+As the name suggests, this rice is derived from bamboo, or more aptly it is actually a seed obtained from a flowering bamboo shoot towards the end of its lifespan.
 Understandably rice is very rare and has several health benefits.
-It is said to have properties that enhance fertility in a person.
-It is also said to have a higher level of protein as compared to other rice varieties.
-This rice is also great for diabetics and also helps to reduce cholesterol levels.
+It is said to have a higher protein level than other rice varieties.
+This rice is also great for diabetics and helps reduce cholesterol levels.

 Nice article never knew of so many varieties of rice.